CoinbaseTrading/mvp/README.md

 # Candles

-This repo contains the code used to load candles data from Coinbase.
+This repo contains the code used to load candles data from Coinbase into our Postgres database.

 # Local setup